GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Naturally, such an agent will use language as the primary means of communication with humans and thus needs to extract the meaning of its interlocutors' speech.
 Yet, sound information may have additional use cases besides #acr("ASR").
 For instance, human-robot interaction can be enhanced by having the agent adjust its gaze and look at the person it interacts with.
-A robot able to locate other sound sources accurately can also adjust its navigation policy to take advantage of this knowledge.
+A robot that can locate other sound sources accurately can also adjust its navigation policy to take advantage of this knowledge.
 Robot navigation is likewise complex and often relies on multi-modal perception.
 LIDAR, or depth information, allows the robot to localize itself and other potentially moving subjects in the environment.
 Visual information has also been used to perform #acr("SSL") @mo_closer_2022.